 What Does Shingles Look Like?

 Shingles is a disease that comes from the same virus as the chickenpox.
-It’s most commonly associated with painful blisters and red skin that wrap around the torso.
+It’s most commonly associated with painful blisters and unhealthy, red skin that wraps around the torso.
 In this slideshow, we’ll show you pictures of shingles so you can see what shingles looks like at its different stages as well as some unique cases that fall outside of the norm.

 We hope this slideshow of shingles pictures will help you better understand the disease.